 - Video Format – This device will automatically determine the input video format.
 It will then convert the input video format to the required output size, and frame rate.
 This is great for beginners in streaming and recording who are unsure about how to do conversions themselves.

 - Audio Formats – This dongle will automatically determine the input video format being used, and then convert it into the required frame rate and output size.
 You don’t need to worry about making these adjustments yourself.
-Input audio formats are automatically converted to 48 KHz PCM stereo audio.
+Input audio formats are automatically converted to 48 kHz PCM stereo audio.

 - Memory – This device has 64MB of DDR2 onboard memory.
-This allows you to have complete control over the frame buffering, and you don’t have to worry about any dropped frames, interruptions in audio or video, etc. when the USB bandwidth is full.
+This allows you to have complete control over the frame buffer, and you don’t have to worry about any dropped frames, interruptions in audio or video, etc. when the USB bandwidth is full.

 - Signal – You can record or stream an HDMI signal using the USB 3.0 with this dongle.
 It will take resolutions up to 1920 X 1200 at 60p, and you can also be sure that the resolution will be correct for any streaming or recording.

 No Drivers Needed – One of the best features this dongle offers is the fact that you don’t need to worry about installing any different drivers.
-It will work with the drivers that are already in your computer.
+It will work with the drivers that are already on your computer.

 Pros and Cons